 As the video below shows, the only thing you need to do at first is wait.
 Make your dog sit, then simply stare at them.
-Dogs instinctively want some sort of guidance from you, and when you don’t give it to them, their reaction is to bark.
+Dogs instinctively want some guidance from you, and when you don’t give it to them, their reaction is to bark.

-When they do start to bark, immediately use your clicker to signal they’ve done something good and pull out a treat.
+When they start to bark, immediately use your clicker to signal they’ve done something good and pull out a treat.